dnotitia/smoothie-qwen/README.md

 ## Overview

-This repository suppresses specific language generation in LLMs by smoothing token weights in the lm_head layer.
+**Smoothie Qwen** is a post-processing tool designed to subtly refine the token distribution in Qwen language models.
+By analyzing and adjusting token weights particularly those associated with specific Unicode ranges it helps mitigate unintended biases toward certain languages while preserving the model’s core capabilities.

-It identifies tokens in the target language’s Unicode range, including broken tokens from subword tokenization (e.g., BPE).
-Since some languages can be formed by combining neutral tokens, it uses techniques like N-gram analysis to detect and down-weight token patterns likely to produce the target language.
+This approach is especially useful for applications requiring balanced multilingual outputs, where overrepresentation of one language might skew results.
+The tool identifies target tokens through Unicode ranges, including subword tokenization (e.g., partial characters from BPE tokenization), and applies probabilistic smoothing to encourage diversity.

 ## Key Features